 Pianos were one of the most desirable items to have in a household, just over a century ago.
 Times have changed, and TV took over.
-But today, digital pianos and keyboards remain popular, our guide will help you to choose the best one for your home!
+But today, digital pianos and keyboards remain popular, our piano and keyboard buying guide will help you to choose the best one for your home!

 Thanks to Digital Pianos and Keyboards, the number of people who enjoy tickling the ivories remains high, with no sign of dwindling: in fact, according to a recent research, keyboard and piano are the two most popular instruments among school children, played by 58% of the children interviewed by the Associated Board of the Royal Schools of Music, on a study published last September.